pymuco/pymuco/README.md

 Features
 --------

-PYMUCO library offers a comprehensive toolkit that includes:
+Pymuco library offers a comprehensive toolkit that includes:

 - Integration of theoretical musical concepts
 - Development of an autonomous notation system for computer music